How Does Generative AI Work: Key Concepts Explained!

 Training Data

-These datasets provide the examples the model uses to understand how to generate new content.
+These datasets provide the generative AI examples the model uses to understand how to generate new content.
 The more diverse and comprehensive the data, the better the model can generalize and create unique and realistic outputs that can efficiently be used in OTT platforms to create seamless user interfaces with attractive designs.

 • Supervised Learning: The model is educated using labeled data, where examples have clear input-output pairs.
 This aids the AI in comprehending the connection between the input and the expected outcome, simplifying the process of producing precise results.